ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Request body should contain the ID of the corresponding `ResearchDataUploadBox`.
   - Returns the `box_id` of the newly created `FileUploadBox`
 - `PATCH /boxes/{box_id}`: Update a `FileUploadBox` (to lock/unlock)
-  - Requires `ChangeFileUploadBoxWorkOrder` token issued by UOS
+  - Requires `ChangeFileBoxWorkOrder` token issued by UOS
   - Currently only available to Data Stewards
   - Path arg and token must agree on box ID
   - Request body must contain the new state of the box
 - `GET /boxes/{box_id}/uploads`: Retrieve list of file IDs for box
-  - Requires a `ListFilesWorkOrder` token signed by the UOS
+  - Requires a `ViewFileBoxWorkOrder` token signed by the UOS
   - Path arg and token must agree on box ID
 - `POST /boxes/{box_id}/uploads`: Add a new `FileUpload` to an existing `FileUploadBox`
   - Requires `CreateFileWorkOrder` token from WPS